Phase 2 of the project in South Haven will start in the Spring of 2025.

 The following is a summary of the preliminary project schedule:

 Watermain replacement will require temporary watermains to provide water access throughout construction as watermains are taken offline for replacement.
-During key connections, you may experience brief water service interruptions and temporary changes in water quality as sediment in the pipe is disturbed by construction.
+During key connections, residents may experience brief water service interruptions and temporary changes in water quality as pipe is disturbed by construction.

 The City of South Haven, Contractors, and Bollig Engineering ask that everyone stay clear of construction zones, obey construction signs, and be safe and cautious around construction equipment.
-If you have questions or concerns about the project, please contact Bryan Caffin, on-site Resident Project Representative (RPR), Kayla Fruth, on-site Resident Project Representative (RPR), or Paul Jurek, Senior Engineer at 320-235-2555.
+If you have questions or concerns about the project, please contact Kayla Fruth, on-site Resident Project Representative (RPR), or Paul Jurek, Senior Engineer at 320-235-2555.

 Learn more about Phase 1 of South Haven’s project that included Utility work such as installing two new wells, a well house with watermain connection, new water tower, watermain distribution system work, and a new main lift station.